 The Department of Biomaterials at the University of Gothenburg and Chalmers have a long tradition of performing research on materials beneficial for people’s health.
 The research is considered to be world leading in several areas.
 It is driven in a multidisciplinary manner including theoretical modelling, novel synthesis procedures, state of the art characterisation techniques, and preclinical and clinical evaluation studies.
 A broad area of applications is covered such as tissue engineering, especially materials for osseointegration, materials for pharmaceuticals and personal care, and materials for food technologies.
 Moreover, the Department of Applied Physics has a long tradition in the development of analytical tools for measuring events at solid surfaces.

-With the two VINN Excellence centres, BIOMATCELL and SuMo, with activities within the Wallenberg Wood Science Center, and with the strong attraction of national and international industrial partners, Chalmers and the University of Gothenburg provide the critical mass needed in order to be a major player in Europe for the development of the next generation of materials for medical devices.
+With the two VINN Excellence centres, BIOMATCELL and SuMo, with activities within the Wallenberg Wood Science Center, and the Centre for Additive Manufacture - Metal (CAM2), and with the strong attraction of national and international industrial partners, Chalmers and the University of Gothenburg provide the critical mass needed in order to be a major player in Europe for the development of the next generation of materials for medical devices.
 The centres together with external funding from organizations such as VR and Vinnova ensure that high quality competitive research is being performed.
 The research has a high scientific impact and has received a high international recognition.